ElisaSalviato/3D-ETG/README.md

 -	`key`: other info to identify the files.

 Customize the script **ComputeCanonicalCorrelationTAD.R**:
-1.	*line 26-27*: specify activity and key for enhancers.
+-	*line 26-27*: specify `key.enhancer` and `activity.enhancer`, according to `key` and `activity` information in the matrix file names for enhancers;
-2.	*line 29-30*: specify activity and key for promoters.
+-	*line 29-30*: specify `key.promoter` and `activity.promoter`, according to `key` and `activity` information in the matrix file names for promoter.

 Note: the matrices will be split by chromosome, pseudo-log2 transformed and normalized by quantile.
 Change or comment *line:115-126* to customize this option.

+### 2. Data/TAD/
+The [Data/TAD/](https://github.com/ElisaSalviato/3D-ETG/tree/main/Data/TAD) folder contains Topological Associating Domains called for eleven Hi-C datasets covering nine different cell and tissue types.